smbwain/checkeasy/README.md

 Because I wanted to have type validation which:

-- super light and easy
+- Super light and easy

+  Library is small.
+No core with tons of unnecessary functionality.
+  Each validator is exported separately.
+So if you use tree shaking in your project, only validators used by you will be in your bundle.

-- done with typescript in mind
+- Written with typescript in mind

+  It always returns typed results

+- Support of transformations

-- supports transformations (e.g. I can convert strings to numbers on the fly, if I want to do so)
+  E.g. I can convert strings to numbers on the fly, if I want to do so

-- easy extensible with custom validators
+- Easy extensible with custom validators

+  Validator is a function.
+Adding new one is as simple, as writing new function.

 Documentation
 -------------